-Evolution vs revolution: do you know the difference?
-When it comes to change management, understanding what is evolution vs revolution can be the difference between success or failure.
+Evolution vs. revolution: do you know the difference?
+When it comes to change management, understanding what is evolution vs. revolution can be the difference between success and failure.

 Change is everywhere.
 And whether you’re talking about your hometown or your day-to-day activities, evolution, i.e., adjustment and fine-tuning of the current state, is inevitable.
 Within the context of the organization, the challenge is learning to handle change effectively – to manage change with evolution as an end goal.
 From this perspective, there are basically two ways to understand change: Evolutionary or incremental change and Revolutionary or transformational change.
 Understanding the differences and learning how to make the most of these opportunities can be a challenge, but one that ensures the organization not only survives but also thrives.
 Leadership is the foundation of every change management initiative’s success or failure.

 Organizational evolution is a normal progression where both the organization and its people attain a higher level of consciousness.
 It’s a form of evolution (absent religion) that involves developing the ability to think systematically to be trustworthy and transparent.
 It’s about decentralized and participative decision-making and the realization that all people – regardless of position – have an important, valuable role to play.
 Adhering to higher principles of living leads to a firm commitment to ethics, values, and a decision to be more representative not only to those around you but also to the larger world.

 Evolutionary change is incremental and takes place gradually, over time.
 Slow, gradual change often takes place to ensure the survival of the organization.
 It’s incremental in that it happens step by step, little by little.
 Organizations undergoing evolutionary change may have been prompted by outside pressure, as in keeping up with technology or addressing the needs of stakeholders more effectively.
 In other cases, evolutionary change may be spurred by competition.